Real Engineering Stories

 Monitoring Gaps:

-- No alert for circuit breaker state
+- No alert on circuit breaker state transitions (open/half-open/closed)

-- No alert for thread pool exhaustion
+- No thread pool utilization alert separate from CPU/memory

 Root Cause Analysis